p371k9/toscrape/README.md

 ```

 It even includes a simple and optional tor middleware.

-When configuring the middleware, pay attention to the following: privoxy port, tor port, tor password.
+After each GET, it changes its IP address.

+The following Scrapy settings can be used: TORCTRL = control port, TORPWD = password TORPROXIES = settings for requests.get.
+If you start TOR with default settings, it is enough to set TORPWD.
+Here you have to enter the HASH-ed password in torrc.
+We use the requests function instead of Scrapy/Twisted request because it knows SOCKS.
+Therefore, there is no need for Privoxy either.